- Compared: enthusiast keyboard features The ROG Azoth is named as another mainstream gaming keyboard with enthusiast-style features.

 Bottom Line

-Choose the K70 Core if you want smooth, quiet typing and strong RGB/software value under $100.
-Skip it if you need a detachable cable, hot-swap flexibility, or a consistently comfortable wrist rest.
+Choose the Corsair K70 Core if you want a full-size wired keyboard with smooth, quiet typing, strong RGB, and good value.
+Skip it if you need a detachable cable, hot-swap switches, wireless freedom, or a consistently comfortable wrist rest.

 Pros